Last Updated: July 31, 2022

 I’m going to skip the “X Savant” feature because they’re mostly identical.
 Not every subclass gets an X Savant feature, but for the subclasses which do they’re a great reason to use your free spells learned at each level on spells which don’t benefit from your X Savant feature.

 The Bladesinger is a fun concept, falling a lot closer to a normal Wizard than the Eldritch Knight does, and allowing you to get into melee combat while still using the full Wizard spell list.
-Unfortunately, you’re somewhat bothered by MAD since you now need three ability scores to use all of your capabilities effectively.
-Survive in melee with d6 hit points is hard, even with the wizard’s spell list to protect you.
-There’s a lot of risk vs. reward calculations to be made while playing the Bladesinger, so go in with the idea that you’ll be routinely betting your life that you chose the right time to take up a weapon.
+Unfortunately, you’re burdened with MAD since you now need three ability scores to use all of your capabilities effectively, and you’ll struggle constantly to make Bladesong more useful than just being a generic wizard.
+Surviving in melee with d6 hit points is hard, even with the wizard’s spell list to protect you, and no matter what spells you cast to support using a weapon, it’s nearly always more effective to do something other than using bladesong.

-Bladesong is an incredibly tempting prize for Intelligence-based “gish” builds like the Battle Smith Artificer and the Eldritch Knight Fighter.
+Bladesong is a tempting prize for Dexterity/Intelligence-based “gish” builds like a Dexterity-based Eldritch Knight Fighter.
 However, since it’s a short-duration buff with a low daily usage cap, I recommend waiting to multiclass until you’re high enough level that your Proficiency Bonus will make Bladesong a meaningful part of your tactics.

 If you are reading the version of Bladesinging published in the Sword Coast Adventurer’s Guide, please note that an updated version was published in Tasha’s Cauldron of Everything.
 The errata document for Sword Coast Adventurer’s Guide includes all of the changes to update the subclass.